BB84.SourceGenerators

 Console.WriteLine(original.Address.City); // "Shelbyville" (shared reference)

-// Deep clone - Address is a new independent instance
+// Deep clone - Address and collections are new independent instances

 UserProfile deep = original.DeepClone();